 Melatonin supplements are a great natural remedy to help the body quickly adjust to a new time zone.
-It’s recommended to take melatonin after dark on the day you travel, as well as at dusk for a few days thereafter.
+It’s recommended to take melatonin for jet lag after dark on the day you travel, as well as at dusk for a few days thereafter.
 When flying east, it’s suggested you start taking melatonin in the evening a few days before departure, around sunset.
 The faster you can re-tune your body clock to a new time zone, the less jet lagged you’ll feel.

 In most countries, melatonin is available over the counter.
 But you can always consult a doctor before using the supplement in order to be sure it’s a good fit for you.